PrajwalMDeshanur/Youtube.github.io/README.md

 ### **7.Trending Course Identification**

-- Quick Sort: The platform identifies trending courses based on recent enrollments and user interactions, displaying these courses prominently to users.
+- **Quick Sort:** The platform identifies trending courses based on recent enrollments and user interactions, displaying these courses prominently to users.
 This helps students stay updated with popular courses and aligns the platform's offerings with current trends.

 **Limitations and Challengs**

-- Efficient Data Handling: Managing and sorting the massive volume of course interaction data generated by user enrollments and activity.
+- Managing and sorting the massive volume of course interaction data generated by user enrollments and activity.

 **Market Benifts:**

-- Increased Engagement: Highlighting trending courses attracts user attention and encourages enrollments.
+-  Highlighting trending courses attracts user attention and encourages enrollments.
-- Revenue Growth: Driving more enrollments in trending courses can increase revenue.
+-  Driving more enrollments in trending courses can increase revenue.

-Time Complexity: The average time complexity of Quick Sort is O(n log n), where n is the number of courses.
+Time Complexity: O(n log n).

-Space Complexity: The space complexity of Quick Sort is O(log n) for the in-place version, which is needed for the recursion stack.
+Space Complexity:  O(log n).

 Here is my Code:[Quick Sort](Code/Quick_Sort.cpp)

-### **8.Finding All Vidyapeeth (Offline Classes) for Students**
+### **8.Finding nearby Vidyapeeth (Offline Classes) for Students**

--  K-D Trees: Physics Wallah App aims to provide students with quick and accurate information about nearby offline classes (Vidyapeeth).
+-  **K-D Trees:** Students with quick and accurate information about nearby offline classes (Vidyapeeth).
 By utilizing geospatial data structures like k-d trees to store and query locations of offline classes, the platform can efficiently find all Vidyapeeth within a specified radius of the student's location, enhancing their learning experience.

 **Limitations and Challengs**

-- Edge Cases: Handling scenarios where students are in areas with limited or no nearby offline classes, requiring the system to provide alternative suggestions or solutions.
+-  Handling scenarios where students are in areas with limited or no nearby offline classes, requiring the system to provide alternative suggestions or solutions.

 **Market Benifts:**

-- Enhanced User Experience: Provides quick and convenient access to information about nearby offline classes, improving the overall learning experience.
+- Provides quick and convenient access to information about nearby offline classes, improving the overall learning experience.
-- Community Building: Supports local educational institutions by increasing their visibility and fostering stronger community ties.
+-  Supports local educational institutions by increasing their visibility and fostering stronger community ties.